KeychainMDIP/kc/doc/deployment_guide.md

 ### Node Communication

 At the end of this installation guide, a full MDIP node will expose limited and selected services over HTTP/SSL on port 443.
 All other ports can be firewalled.
-MDIP nodes communicate with each other during the documents Distribution and Registration processes.
+MDIP nodes communicate with each other during the documents distribution and registration processes.

-- Document Distribution is *fast* and performed using the [Hyperswarm Protocol](https://github.com/holepunchto/hyperswarm).
+- Document Distribution is fast and performed using the [Hyperswarm Protocol](https://github.com/holepunchto/hyperswarm).
 When a Keymaster Client presents a valid MDIP operation to the Gatekeeper API, the Gatekeeper communicates the operation to other Gatekeepers over a public Hyperswarm channel.
 Distribution of a DID is near-real-time.

-- Document Registration is *immutable* and performed using the MDIP Satoshi Mediator and associated blockchain software.
+- Document Registration is immutable and performed using the MDIP Satoshi Mediator and associated blockchain software.
 DIDs are registered on a ledger to evidence an order of operation across all MDIP nodes.
 Registration of a DID is a parallel asynchronous process that occurs at "block" speed.

 ### MDIP Operations

 A system is said to be an MDIP Client if it implements MDIP Keymaster functionality.
 The MDIP Keymaster library and tools made available in this repository implement functionality to create valid MDIP operations.
-MDIP Keymaster is available as a REST OpenAPI interface, Command Line Interface, Web User Interface, NodeJS and Python SDKs, npm library, with more additions planned.
+MDIP Keymaster is available in the following implementations, with more additions planned:

+- REST OpenAPI interface,
+- Command Line Interface,
+- Web User Interface,
+- NodeJS and Python SDKs,
+- NPMnpm library.

 Each Keymaster Client manages a **private seed and key** used to sign or decrypt MDIP operations for a specific wallet.